Not-for-profit status fosters members-first mentality

 "Credit unions are cooperatives owned by their members," says Pat Keefe, a spokesman for CUNA.
 "Their mission is to provide their members with affordable financial services -- not to gouge them as profit centers."

 That mission leads to very satisfied members, too.
-In the most recent Prime Performance Bank and Credit Union Customer Satisfaction Survey, credit unions beat banks in all categories, with customers rating their overall satisfaction at a new score of 89 percent, seven points greater than the industry average.
+In the American Customer Satisfaction Index 2015 survey from CFI Group, credit unions beat banks, with customers rating their overall satisfaction at a score of 87 out of 100, 8 points greater than the banking average.

 Con: There's limited eligibility.